jovinjijo/cards/README.md

  - Cards can be reordered by drag and drop
  - Dialog box to show details of the card on click
  - Spinner while image is loading on the card
+ - Order of cards get saved in the backend every 5 seconds, if it gets changed
+ - UI shows when it wsa last saved
+ - UI shows a spinner while the data is getting saved

 ## Components
  - Frontend built on React